Frédéric Boniface

-Frédéric André Boniface (born 12 October 1971) is a French former footballer who played as a striker.
-He played for Stade Reims in Ligue 2, and had a lengthy career in the third tier of French football, as well as playing for Clyde in Scottish Division One.
+Frédéric André Boniface (born 12 October 1971) is a French former professional footballer who played as a forward.
+He played for Reims in Ligue 2, and had a lengthy career in the third tier of French football, as well as playing for Clyde in Scottish Division One.

 Life and career

 Boniface was born in Paris.
 His older brother, Éric, had a long career in football as a centre back.
 Boniface played for a number of clubs in the Championnat National, the third tier of French football.
-These included Cercle Dijon, Stade Poitevin, US Boulogne, Olympique Noisy-le-Sec, ES Fréjus and Paris FC.
+These included Cercle Dijon, Stade Poitevin, Boulogne, Olympique Noisy-le-Sec, ES Fréjus and Paris FC.

 In September 2000, he was a member of the Noisy team that beat Amiens in a league match.
 Amiens challenged his eligibility, and the FFF upheld their protest and awarded them the victory.
 Noisy's manager was confident that the decision would be reversed on appeal.

 Meanwhile, Boniface moved to Scotland, where his girlfriend was intending to study, and after training with Clyde, he signed a two-year contract with the injury-hit Division One club.
 He scored his first goal for Clyde in his fifth match, in a 3–1 win against Airdrie, and again ten days later with a powerful, albeit deflected, free kick against Raith Rovers.
 The Sunday Herald's reporter described him as "a striker who would look as comfortable in a bar room brawl as leading the line.
 He's broad, likes to mix it and his touch is shrewd."
 However, Clyde manager Allan Maitland lost patience with the player's failure to adapt to the team's style of play, and with the club in serious financial difficulty, Boniface's contract was cancelled in January 2001.